 Motifs are recurring structures, contrasts, and literary devices that can help to develop and inform the text’s major themes.

 Brontë organizes her novel by arranging its elements—characters, places, and themes—into pairs.
 Catherine and Heathcliff are closely matched in many ways, and see themselves as identical.
 Catherine’s character is divided into two warring sides: the side that wants Edgar and the side that wants Heathcliff.
-Catherine and young Catherine are both remarkably similar and strikingly different.
+Catherine and her daughter Cathy are both remarkably similar and strikingly different.
 The two houses, Wuthering Heights and Thrushcross Grange, represent opposing worlds and values.

 The novel has not one but two distinctly different narrators, Nelly and Mr. Lockwood.
 The relation between such paired elements is usually quite complicated, with the members of each pair being neither exactly alike nor diametrically opposed.
 For instance, the Lintons and the Earnshaws may at first seem to represent opposing sets of values, but, by the end of the novel, so many intermarriages have taken place that one can no longer distinguish between the two families.